dawiddrzala/dawiddrzala/README.md

-- 👋 Hi, I’m @dawiddrzala
-- 👀 I’m interested in Web 3
+- 👀 Web 3 and DeFi fan
-- 🌱 I’m currently learning Golang/Rust
-- 💞️ I’m looking to collaborate on Cosmos projects

 <!---
 dawiddrzala/dawiddrzala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.